-The Company does not have a defined benefit pension plan for its employees and has not included a table disclosing the actuarial present value of each named executive officer's accumulated benefits under defined benefit pension plans, the number of years of credited service under each such plan and the amount of pension benefits paid to each named executive officer during the year.
-The only retirement plans available to the named executive officers was the Company's qualified 401(k) savings plan, which is available to all employees.
+The Company does not have a defined benefit pension plan for its employees.
+The only retirement plan available to the named executive officers was the Company's qualified 401(k) savings plan, which is available to all employees.

 Nonqualified Defined Contribution and Other Nonqualified Deferred Compensation Plans